jylisadoney/intro-excel-1/README.md

 # Introduction to Excel: Part I

-Jekyll repository for the "Introduction to Excel: Part I" workshop at the University of Idaho Library.
+Jekyll repository for the "Introduction to Excel Part I: Tips, Tricks, and Strategies" workshop at the University of Idaho Library.

 <link to repository>